Self-Reflection Guide: Best Practices for Teaching Sight Words

 - The end goal is to be a “heart word” expert with at least 62 words and to fearlessly tackle any unknown word in their writing.
 (More proficient students may add additional sets of personal favorite words or the district’s mandated first grade reading lists.)
 There is no ceiling on success-driven learning!

-- Children and their families have a crystal-clear target of the 16 words they are currently working on and what the next target is.
+- Children and their families have a crystal-clear target of the 16 words they are currently working on and they know what the next target will be.

-2. We Provide Multisensory Teaching, and Make Learning Visible and Meaningful
+2. We Provide Multisensory Phonemic Awareness Instruction with ABC Phonics: Sing, Sign, and Read!
+Learning is Made Visible and Meaningful

 - The word “love” is our anchor word.
 The “heart word” sentence “I love you” is practiced for mastery.
 ALL children need to see themselves as readers and writers of words that matter.